Mixtape Medley CAL. A New Crochet Blanket Pattern

 After blocking

-These squares were about as flat as they got and they quickly started to curl at the edges again.
+These crochet squares were about as flat as they got, and they quickly started to curl at the edges again.
 Oh well.

 Working out the lay

-Each time I make a blanket I have great fun laying them all out.
-Once I have more than a few squares I do it over and over, each time adding a handful more of newly stitched squares.
-I think I had another row to go at this point but couldn’t wait to see what was going on.
+Each time I make a crochet blanket that’s lots of squares, I have great fun laying them all out.
+Once I have more than a few squares, I do it over and over, each time adding a handful more of newly stitched squares.
+I think I had another row to go at this point, but I couldn’t wait to see what was going on.

 Crochet baby blanket.
 Circles in squares.

-I got one ball of each colour for the circles and thought six would be enough for the main colour.
-Eight balls.
-Eight balls next time.
+I got one ball of each colour for the inner circles and thought six balls would be enough for the main colour.
+Note to self: get eight balls.
+Eight balls next time!

 circles in squares